Zanderesque/EETCG/README.md

 ### About:
 - Company mission, vision, and values.
-- Highlight black, female-owned identity and Beech Island roots.
+- Highlight black, female-owned identity and expertise.
 - Team overview with a link to the Consultants page.

 ### Services:
-- Detailed sections for each service: Project Management, Program Management, Strategic Planning, Data & Analytics Consulting, Vendor Management, AI Consulting.
+- Detailed sections for each service: Project Management, Program Management, Strategic Planning, Organizational Change Management, Training and Facilitation, Business Analysis.
 - Each section includes a description, benefits, and a case study or example (if available).

 ### Consultants:
 - Dynamic grid layout displaying consultant profiles (name, photo, bio, specialization).
 - Data fetched from a JSON file or API (e.g., `/api/consultants`) for dynamic loading.
-- Filterable by specialization (e.g., Project Management, AI Consulting) using a dropdown or buttons.
+- Filterable by specialization (e.g., Project Management, Strategic Planning) using a dropdown or buttons.
 - Each profile card includes a hover effect and a "Learn More" link to a modal or dedicated page.

 ### Contact:
 - Form for inquiries (name, email, message, optional phone number).
-- Map embed showing Augusta, GA, service area.
+- Map embed showing service area.
 - Contact details (email, phone) and 24/7 availability note.

 ## Technical Requirements